CatchmentSci/KLT-IV/README.md

 * [v1.02](https://github.com/CatchmentSci/KLT-IV/tree/v1.02) is the most recent, tested version.
 * [main](https://github.com/CatchmentSci/KLT-IV/tree/main) is undergoing active development and has not been fully tested.

-Below is the an outline of the repository folder structure with descriptions:
+Below is the an outline of the folder structure within the `main` branch with descriptions provided:
 </p>

     .